-Qiao Duan, CFA, Portfolio Manager for Toroso, has been a portfolio manager of the Fund since its inception in 2023.
+Qiao Duan, CFA, Portfolio Manager for the Adviser, has been a portfolio manager of both the Fund and the Subsidiary since its inception in 2024.

-Charles A. Ragauss, CFA, Portfolio Manager for Toroso, has been a portfolio manager of the Fund since its inception in 2023.
+Charles A. Ragauss, CFA, Portfolio Manager for the Adviser, has been a portfolio manager of both the Fund and the Subsidiary since its inception in 2024.